Grandma’s Cozy Farmhouse is the epitome of hospitality and conviviality that defines a perfect Airbnb stay in a small town in Idaho.

 Inside Grandma’s Cozy Farmhouse

 The kitchen is the main place where the magic of this abode unveils.
 The place is filled with images of roosters.
 The painted and porcelain farm birds welcome you to the house and adorn cabinets and walls of the kitchen.
-A few bottles, thoughtfully displayed at the top of a kitchen wall cabinet, add a slightly modern twist while at the same time keeping a rustic vibe intact.
+A few bottles, thoughtfully displayed at the top of a kitchen wall cabinet, add a slightly modern twist while still keeping a rustic vibe intact.

 The same attention to details exists in adjacent living room.
-Here, the rustic feel is preserved by an old sewing machine desk converted into a table, potted and artificial flowers, and decorative wooden board with history of Grandma’s Cozy Farmhouse.
+Here, the rustic feel is preserved by an old sewing machine desk converted into a table, potted and artificial flowers, and decorative wooden board with history of the cottage.

 At the same time, the room doesn’t steer clear of modern furniture.
 A large TV and black leather massage chairs fit perfectly, adding a stylish blend of new and old.